Francis C. Thompson

-Francis C. Thompson (born October 29, 1941) is an American politician from Louisiana who has represented District 19 in the Louisiana House of Representatives since 2020, as well as between 1975 and 2008.
-Thompson additionally represented District 24 in the Louisiana State Senate between 2008 and 2020.
-A Republican, Thompson switched from the Democratic Party in March 2023 after having been an elected Democrat for 48 years.
-Thompson became the longest-serving state legislator in Louisiana history in January 2023 and is one of the longest-serving in the country.
+Francis C. Thompson (born October 29, 1941) is an American educator and politician who has represented District 19 in the Louisiana House of Representatives since 2020.
+He previously represented the district from 1975 until 2008 and represented District 34 in the Louisiana State Senate from 2008 until 2020.

+Thompson was elected to the Legislature as a Democrat but joined the Republican Party in March 2023 after nearly 48 years as a Democratic legislator.
+He became the longest-serving state legislator in Louisiana history in January 2023.